KodyPay/kody-clientsdk-java/README.md

 PaymentClient paymentClient = new PaymentClient(HOSTNAME, APIKEY);

 String storeId = "UUID of assigned store";
-String orderId = "a unique reference for the payment";
+String orderId = "a unique reference for the order";
 String paymentReference = "a unique reference for the payment";
 String amount = "1.00";
 String currency = "GBP";